allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 author: [michal.kowalcze]
 tags: [tech, architecture, clean-architecture, ddd, kotlin]
 ---
-#### a.k.a. all these abstractions

-## Preface
-[Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) concept has been around for quite a long time and keeps surfacing in one place or another.
+[Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) concept has been around for some time and keeps surfacing in one place or another, yet it is not widely adopted.
-In this post I would like to introduce this topic in a bit different way compared to what I have found: as a story.
-Starting with a customer's need and going through various stages to present a solution that is clean-enough to satisfy concepts from aforementioned blog (or book with the same name).
+In this post I would like to introduce this topic in a bit different way: starting with customer's needs and going through various stages to present a solution that is clean-enough to satisfy concepts from aforementioned blog (or book with the same name).

-I will be using code snippets to illustrate concepts, with links to GitHub commits containing changes for the example project.

 ## The perspective
 Why do we need software architecture?
 What is it anyway?
-The extensive definition can be found in a place a bit unexpected for an agile world — an enterprise-architecture definition from TOGAF:
+The extensive definition can be found in a place a bit unexpected for an agile world — an enterprise-architecture definition from [TOGAF](https://en.wikipedia.org/wiki/The_Open_Group_Architecture_Framework):

 * The fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution.
 (Source: ISO/IEC/IEEE 42010:2011)